Making a Business Proposal Presentation (11 Steps)

 The busier people get the narrower their attention spans.
 I can assure you that when faced with a bulky document, your prospects will either skim through it or not bother reading at all.

-5) Avoid complex information and jargon
+5) Avoid complexity and jargon

 Complexity adds to cognitive load and any additional bit of information makes it harder to decide.